-Take your Sales Career to the Highest Level!
+Take your Business to the Highest Level!

 The Chicago 6: A group of 6 men who met every Saturday evening.
 None of them had any money when they started their mastermind.
 Within a few years, they were all millionaires.
 William Hertz and Charles Wrigley were the most successful of this group.